fhswno/fhswno/README.md

 --->

 # Hi, and welcome here! 👋🏻
-My name is David Ohayon and I'm a Full-Stack Engineer from London.
+My name is David and I'm a Full-Stack Engineer from London.
 You can find me on [Twitter](https://twitter.com/fhswno) & [LinkedIn](https://www.linkedin.com/in/davidohayon1998/).

 # Technical Stack